epam/NGB/docs/md/installation/standalone.md

 If you want to configure default options for tracks visualization on a client side, add the following properties:
 * **config.path=/opt/catgenome/configs** path to a directory that contains `json` configuration files for NGB client

-If you want to specify max number of VcfIndexEntries keeping in memory during vcf loading, add the following property.
-For files, which produce more entries then the number, extra entries will be spilled to disk (temp directory).
-* **files.vcf.max.entries.in.memory=1000000** - 1000000 entries take about 3Gb in the heap

 You should put **catgenome.properties** in **config** folder in the runtime folder or provide path to folder with properties file from command line:

 ```